Home : One Article

 Bangangté is a town in the interior of Cameroon, a 250-km drive from Douala.
 I was fortunate enough to be able to meet the chief (not pictured) and members of his family in a tribal compound in the area.
 Despite coming from a Francophone area of Cameroon, the chief had studied in England and understood English perfectly.

 In Cameroon, motorcycles are very popular, and it's not uncommon to see three riders at a time.
 Vendors eagerly peddle their wares to passing motorists.

 The center of the city contains some nice examples of colonial architecture, in various states of repair.

 Boulevard de la Liberté

 Boulevard de la Liberté is supposed to be the most happening part of Douala, but I didn't see much happening there.
-Tourists at my hotel (on the Boulevard) didn't venture out; they remained sequestered sipping their $16 drinks on the courtyard patio.
-They may have been smart.
-A block and a half from the hotel, a man threatened my colleague, with whom I was walking, with the sharp point of his umbrella and attempted to snatch his cellphone.
+Unfortunately, tourists at my hotel (on the Boulevard) didn't venture out; they remained sequestered sipping their expensive drinks on the courtyard patio.

 Douala International Airport